illyfrancis/scribble/docs/draft.md

 From the implementation perspective, the graph data structure can be created with the relational database where the edges between entities are implemented as 'many-to-many' table but with such implementation the cost of traversing the node becomes expensive.
 Alternatively the graph can be purely modeled with objects in memory but recalling the pros and cons highlighted in previous section it may not be the most desirable choice.

-The ideal middle ground in this case is to seek out a graph database that natively supports the graph data structure and graph operations as well as data storage on disk.
+The ideal middle ground in this case is to seek out a graph database that natively supports the graph data structure and its graph operations as well as one that provides data storage on disk.

 #### Event processing